Workplace Accidents, Knowing Your Own Rights When You’re Injured or You’re Ill In Your Workplace

-Lasted Edited By Michael on the 15th of January 2021.
-If an accident at work that wasn’t your fault has caused you harm, naturally, you may question whether you can make a compensation claim.
+By Fern Easton.
+Last Updated 9th February 2021.
+Welcome to our guide on your legal rights after an injury in work in the UK.
+If you’ve been injured in the workplace, you will want to find out whether or not you are able to make a claim for compensation.
 Often, accidents that occur in the workplace are due to the working conditions and/or the working practices that are in place.
-All employers have a legal responsibility to provide a safe and healthy working environment.
-However, if your employer has not managed to do this and has caused you harm, then you could have grounds to launch a personal injury claim to get the compensation you deserve.
+All employers have a legal responsibility to provide a safe and healthy working environment for employees.
+If your employer has not managed to do this, you will be able to launch a personal injury claim to get the compensation that you deserve.
+So if you find yourself wondering, “what are my legal rights after an accident at work?” then this guide could help you.

 Select a section